TirexRover/Portfolio_Dupesh/UPDATES_SUMMARY.md

   - Use only supplied profile/context and include citations to chunks or Profile blocks
   - Finish responses with "Confidence: Low/Medium/High"

-- Added server-side fallback system prompts in Netlify function and the local proxy so that OpenRouter always receives a system message even if the client omits one.
+- Added server-side fallback system prompts in Netlify function and the local proxy so that every AI API call includes a system message even if the client omits one.